Semans family papers, 1878-2008 and undated

 Using These Materials

-Access to the materials will be consistent with the 1991 agreement between the Library, James H. Semans and Mary Duke Biddle Trent Semans.
-Access to any correspondence, legal papers, and financial papers is restricted and will be permitted only with prior written permission.
-Written permission should be sought from the chairperson of the board of the Mary Duke Biddle Foundation.
-This restriction shall be in place until January 1, 2027 and after that date all materials shall be considered open for research and will not require any prior permissions.
+Access to this material will be consistent with the 1991 agreement between Duke University Library, James H. Semans, and Mary Duke Biddle Trent Semans.
+Access to any correspondence, legal papers, and financial papers is restricted and will be permitted only with prior written permission, which should be sought from the chair of the board of the Mary Duke Biddle Foundation.
+This restriction shall be in place until 1 January 2027, after which all material shall be considered open for research.